 “I never meant to do this,” says Dave of his now 24-year career as a cobbler.
 He was 38 when he became interested in shoes, following a former career as a tree surgeon.
 Tired of hearing from his wife and his mother about the dangers of his day job, he saw a help wanted sign hanging at Graham’s Shoe Service.
 On his way in the door, he removed the sign.
 “I laid it on the counter, and I said ‘I’m the guy you want.’”
 The owned asked, “You know how to repair shoes?”
 Dave apparently did not miss a moment before replying, “I absolutely do not.”

 In an industry that has a long history of apprenticeship, Dave learned fast.
 He worked, he apprenticed, he read many old books, and he also taught himself.
 Speaking of the many stitches he uses today, he adds “I do not always know if they are historically correct.
 I know that they work.”
 Four years after he walked in the front door, Dave bought the business.

 Today, he is passionate about apprenticeship and passing on knowledge.
 He speaks of the generational decline of farmers and fixers.
 “We still need farmers.
 We still need things fixed.
 But there’s no one to fix it, and increasingly we are running out of people to teach people how to fix it.”

-In addition to his daughter, Dave has a long-term apprentice.
+Dave has a long-term apprentice, Jerome West.
 “He’s very good.
 I don’t really tell him how very good he is.”
 Together, they fix, polish, shine, rebuild, and resurrect.
 “If we’re careful and we do a beautiful job, we want to work on a given pair of shoes many times over the years.
 I meet a good pair of shoes, and I want to meet them again.”

 Crafting a Home in Waynesboro